Loading...

 General Information

-At this point, the arrow stereo banner was replaced by a "block stereo" designation above the song titles on the front cover itself.
+At this point, the cover printer and manufacturer had changed and the arrow stereo banner was replaced by a "BLOCK stereo" designation above the song titles on the front cover itself, on a Modern Graphics cover.

 Pressing Information

 As with all previous variations, Capitol of Canada subcontracted the RCA pressing plant in Smiths Falls (Ontario).
-A new set of stereo plates was required: the deadwax shows hand-written matrix numbers, indicating the stereo lacquers were cut in Canada by RCA Toronto, from masters supplied via Capitol USA.
+The same set of stereo plates as LP.2108.2.3 was used: the deadwax shows identical hand-written matrix numbers.
 LP.2108.2.4 has markings as follows:

 Side 1: ST-1-2108